 It was powerful to be exposed to a community of people with similar interests who were applying AI to social issues.
 It made me want to learn and be part of something broader.

-This summer I was working as a researcher for the MIT Media Lab, and I am still there currently as an offsite assistant.
+This summer I was working as a researcher for MIT, and I am still there currently as an offsite assistant.
 At the lab, I am part of a team that uses AI and machine learning techniques to look at current methodology that is being used in the criminal justice system and coming up with other data-driven narratives that could be more effective.
 We are really trying to oppose the current methods in which AI is being used within the criminal justice system — primarily on risk assessments — just because they are typically based on datasets that aren’t the most ethical to begin with.

 So a lot of the research that I did and am still doing has to do with ethical AI: the way algorithms are being used to oppress people and how to counter those narratives.

 During the internship, I was doing CS research, but I also got to do fieldwork like court watching, which became an integral part of my research too.
 It was such a great experience to be able to create tangible work that combines academic disciplines and quantitative, qualitative, and perhaps philosophical ways of thinking.

 I think the biggest takeaways for me were the idea of missing datasets and the idea that we assume data is being collected all the time.
 In reality, organizations aren’t incentivized to collect data that makes them look less favorable or sometimes it may be less advantageous for them to publish data.
 But this lack of data causes huge gaps in what we know about our systems and the data that we have collected, and that’s really harmful to a lot of sociopolitical research because a lot of the time, you don’t really have any math systems that are keeping track of statistics that have to do with underrepresented or disenfranchised populations.

 In a way, researchers are trying to quantify conditions they know little about.